[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 # - 无需文本提取!

-Definition: This is not a simple tool but grants the Agent the ability to directly operate a complete, isolated Linux virtual computer environment.
+Definition: This is not a simple tool, but the ability that lets an Agent directly operate a full, isolated Linux virtual machine environment.

 Workflow:

-• Add computer use tools to API requests
+• Add computer use tools to the API request

 • User prompt: “Save a picture of a cat to the desktop”

-• Perform operations in a virtual machine, return execution results
+• Execute operations in the virtual machine and return the execution results

-• Continue tool invocation or complete the task
+• Continue calling tools or complete the task

 • 📸 Screenshot capture